Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 Talk to Your Doctor About Your Condition

 Only 10% to 15% of people who sweat after eating seek medical attention.
-If you are concerned about your condition or if it worsens, be sure to talk with your doctor.
-Your doctor can check for any underlying medical conditions and recommend a course of treatment based on your symptoms.
-Below are several common medical treatments used to treat the condition.
+If you are concerned about your condition or if it worsens, talk with your doctor.
+He or she can check for underlying medical conditions and recommend a treatment based on your symptoms.
+Below are common medical treatments used to treat the condition.

 Common Medical Interventions